 Who, you say, is John Halkin?
 Honestly, I have no idea.
 Really.
 None of the internets could help me find anything about him but that he was born in 1927.
 Fortunately before slipping into an utter and a completely deserved obscurity he bestowed upon us several British pulp-horror novels that were graced with some of the cheesiest and most ludicrous cover art of the day.
 They're almost not even funny.
-Would you wanna be caught reading one of these monstrosities?
+Would you wanna be caught reading one of these monstrosities?!
+Ha.
 Were the titles Guts, Gore, and Gross already taken?

 Okay, one last one before I go: Bloodworm!
 Actually, this cover's more like it, that's some serious bad-assery going on there.
 Cover design looks like something Tor would've published, and those eyes of obsidian are appropriately unholy.
 Years ago I had some copies of Halkin's stuff at the old bookstore I worked at but I'll tell you, there was so much sleaziness emanating from them I kinda didn't want to even touch them.
 Just ick.
 But certainly that can't be as bad as all that.
 So I must ask: Anybody read any of these?